AbsoluteVectoR/polimi-notes/MSc(ENG)/Software Engineering 2/src/Software Engineering 2.md

 Two main approaches:

-- ANALYSIS (usually, static technique) analytic study of properties
+- ANALYSIS (usually, static technique) analytic study of properties Based on identification of pairs of variables definitions and use.
+Typically used by compilers to check for possible errors and to make optimizations.
+Pessimistic approach, some problems may actually be false positives.
+1. Derive control flow graph 2.
+Derive def and use sets for every node 3.
+Identify pairs of def-use Can be used to check if variable is guaranteed to be initialized or if variable is never used.
+Symbolic execution Values are expressed over symbols, executing statements computes new expressions.
+In case of branches, execution is performed only for a specified path.

 - TESTING (dynamic technique) experimenting with behavior of the products sampling behaviors find “counterexamples”

+Test case is a set of inputs of the system, along with the expected outcome (given hypothesis on state of the system).
+Test set is a set of test cases.
+Test cases can be generate randomly or systematically

 TESTING

 - Randomly: random testing It is "blind", it does not "look for bugs” But it can be effective as it allows testers to generate and execute hundreds of thousand of test cases Using statistics it can be a powerful tool
 - Systematically: systematic testing Use characteristics/structure of the software artifacts (e.g., code) – white-box testing Use information on the behavior of the system (e.g., specifications) – black-box testing

+Unit testing
+Conducted directly by the developers on single units of code.
+Component may not work in isolation, so drivers and stubs are needed (this is called scaffolding).
+Unit testing should be done as soon as possible.

+Integration testing
+Aimed to test interfaces and modules interactions.
+Example of integration faults are: • Inconsistent interpretation of parameters • Violations of capacity or size limits • Side effects on resources • Omitted or misunderstood functionality • Nonfunctional properties (e.g. performance issues) • Dynamic mismatches Integration plan is an important part of the test plan, which is part of the project plan.
+Big Bang testing All integration testing done at the end, no scaffolding required.
+Very bad, it has an high cost of repair (bugs found early cost less to be fixed).
+Incremental testing Integration testing is done while component are released, even at early stages.

 The only good aspect of the random approach is that you can systematically generate a lot of cases, but this is not very effective without some good criterion.
 The "reasoned approach" follow the same practices studied in [Software Engineering 1 course](../../../BSc(ITA)/Ingegneria%20del%20Software/Ingegneria%20del%20Software.md) in the bachelor, in the [testing](../../../BSc(ITA)/Ingegneria%20del%20Software/src/10.Testing.md) chapter:
 - edge coverage criterion
 - condition coverage criterion
 - path coverage